 That being true, it should be expected as a basic prediction from the evolution model that the processes themselves still operate today and therefore that the evolution of life from non-life also is taking place today.
 When empirical observations show that evolution is not occurring today, then the evolution model must be modified with another secondary assumption, namely, that there were different conditions in the earth’s primeval atmosphere and hydrosphere than those which exist at present.

 Paul Little, on page 12 of his book entitled Know Why You Believe, states that experiments have shown that “life never arises except from life. . . .
 But since it is a conclusion that seems to lead back to some supernatural creative act, it is a conclusion that scientific men find very difficult to accept.”

-With regard to the evolution of one species of life into a new species, MacArthur asserts on page 134 of his book,
+Also, with regard to the evolution of one macro species of life into a new macro species, MacArthur asserts on page 134 of his previously mentioned book,

 Science has never observed, and never will observe, the evolution of one species into a new life form.
 That is a genetic impossibility.

 Every living thing has a complex code, stored in its DNA . . . that determines its fundamental characteristics.
 The DNA code is analogous to a computer’s program.
 DNA contains the information that enables the organism to reproduce, preserve, and repair itself.
 The genetic structure of every living organism limits that organism to what it is – no more, and no less.
 There is no genetic information that can enable an organism to transform itself into something it is not.